 Carbon County court

-She is currently an inmate in the county prison.
+Treese is currently an inmate in the county prison on the charges.

-Serfass placed her on probation for 24 months and ordered he to supply a DNA sample and render 100 hours of community service.
+Matika placed her on probation for two years on each count, running concurrently, and ordered her to make restitution of $1,123.21 to the victim (a relative of Jankowski), supply a DNA sample and render 100 hours of community service.

 Jankowski must also pay court costs of about $1,000 and a $50 per month supervision fee while on parole or probation.